Domiii/dbux/README.md

    * Instead of recording *everything*, we might want to be able to choose what to record, and when.
    * For example: Dbux probably won't really work at all if you run it on a 30+FPS game.
       * In that case, we might want to be very strategic in telling Dbux to only record: (i) initialization, (ii) a select few other functions and then (iii) several frames of the gameloop for our analysis.
-   * Currently, we do not have such fine-grained control over Dbux.
+   * However, Dbux does not currently have such fine-grained control over the recording process.
-   * Tracked in #219
+   * Tracked in issue#219
 * When running a program with Dbux enabled, and also running it in debug mode (i.e. `--inspect` or `--inspect-brk`), things probably slow down even worse.
 Consider using the `Run` button instead of the `Debug` button, and use the Dbux built-in features unless there is a specific Debugger functionality that Dbux cannot compete with (of which arguably there might be a few, that are valuable in some circumstances).